mikelma/oktac/docs/reference.md

 ```

 All macros in okta have some AST as input and must output another AST.
+In Lua, the AST of an okta program is represented as a Lua table,
-The input AST is given in the global table `okta.macro.input`.
+and this table is given to the macro in the global table `okta.macro.input`.

+**NOTE:** The specifications of all AST nodes can be found inside oktac's
+source code, specifically in `src/ast/tree.rs`

 There are two types of macros in okta: normal macros, and derive macros.

 ### Normal macros

-Normal macros are macros that are called inside functions:
+Normal macros are macros that are called inside okta functions.

 ```
 macro my_macro = """